 What is your predominant self-talk?
 Or as I like to call it your ‘internal chatterbox’.
 Our patterns of negative or positive self-talk start in childhood and can affect us in many ways, including how we experience stress in our lives.
-The good news is that you can turn the volume down on your ‘internal chatterbox’ or change your self-talk at any time.
+When you are listening to something on the radio that you don’t want to listen to, you turn the volume down or change the channel.
+In the same way you can choose to turn the volume down on your ‘internal chatterbox’ or change the channel of your negative self-talk at any time.

 Developing more positive self-talk will bring more positive energy into your life and you’ll gain control of your mind to boost productivity, self-esteem and relieve stress.